pnkraemer/probfindiff/README.md

-# pnfindiff: Probabilistic numerical finite differences.
+# probnum-findiff: Probabilistic numerical finite differences.

 Traditional finite difference schemes are great, but let's look at the whole picture.
 ## Why?